urazovm/thcipriani.github.com/_posts/2012-10-21-move-existing-website-to-git.md

 <strong>Push to your new repo, you beautiful command-line ninja you!</strong>

-Back on your local machine, in the webroot of your local development environment, add your bare web-server repo as your <code>remote</code> and push your git repo up to your server.
+Back on your local machine, in the webroot of your local development environment, add your bare webserver repo as your <code>remote</code> and push your git repo up to your server.
 The post-receive hook will take care of the rest!

 <code class="codeBlock">